turingschool/backend-curriculum-site/module1/lessons/methods_and_return_values.md

 ![](https://camo.githubusercontent.com/07f5ef4748c194ee893c18089a2b6513d473ac37/687474703a2f2f6d696e6573662e636f6d2f7265736f75726365732f6363612f77702d636f6e74656e742f75706c6f6164732f323031302f30312f61627374726163742d6f2d6d65746572312e6a7067)

-If we look at our `calculator.rb` file, what we really want to do is take two numbers, print a welcome, and then print the sum of those two numbers. `print_sum` is a method that does exactly that.
+If we look at our `calculator.rb` file, what we really want to do is take two numbers, print a welcome message, and then print the sum of those two numbers. `print_sum` is a method that does exactly that.
 Bundling methods into more abstract methods can help us to create more complex programs.
 Tl;dr- Abstraction is an object-oriented programming concept that means that complexity is being hidden from the user.

 A note on order: The way you define the order of your _methods_ does not matter.
 The way you call them **does**.
 Ruby will **parse** each method in the class and then when a method is **called** Ruby will **execute** the parsed methods accordingly.